Documentation for Axxon PSIM 2.0. Documentation for other versions of Axxon PSIM is available too.

 3. To scroll images, use the < and > buttons (5, 6).

-If you create and configure the Equipment detection (PPE) object for a camera, the borders around detected objects can appear on the frame.
-The border color and thickness are determined by the RectColor and RectLineThickness registry keys (see Registry keys reference guide).
+If you create and configure the Equipment detection (PPE) object for a camera, the outlines around detected objects can appear on the frame.
+The color and thickness of the outline are determined by the RectColor and RectLineThickness registry keys (see Registry keys reference guide).

 2. The element doesn’t have any images, and they must be uploaded.
-To do this, click the + button (1), and a standard Windows Explorer window will open, in which you can select an image file in JPG, PNG, or BMP format.
+To do this, click the + button (1), and a standard Windows Explorer window opens, in which you can select an image file in JPG, PNG, or BMP format.

 Note

-The event with the Acknowledged status is available for processing only for the operator who took it.
-To release the event without processing, right-click the event and select Release:
+The event with the Acknowledged status is available for handling only for the operator who took it.
+To release the event without handling, right-click the event and select Release:

-After you complete all stages, the event processing interface will close, and, if it was specified in the logic settings, a report indicating the actions and the user who performed them will be displayed (see Interim report).
+After you complete all stages, the event handling interface closes, and, if it was specified in the logic settings, a report indicating the actions and the user who performed them is displayed (see Interim report).

-The operator can independently suspend the event processing if the appropriate permissions are given (see Configuring user rights in Incident manager).
+The operator can independently suspend the event handling if the appropriate rights are given (see Configuring user rights in Incident manager).
 To do this, right-click the event and select Suspend:

-To continue processing the suspended event, right-click the event in the table again and select Acknowledge.
+To continue handling the suspended event, right-click the event in the table again and select Acknowledge.

 Event escalation

-In the settings, you can set the ability to escalate an event for processing to another operator of the system—escalation (see Configuring user rights in Incident manager).
+In the settings, you can set the ability to transfer the event for handling to another operator of the system—escalation (see Configuring user rights in Incident manager).

 To escalate manually, do the following: